·Security

 HTTPS only, with HSTS

-Caddy fronts every vhost with TLS from Let’s Encrypt and sets Strict-Transport-Security: max-age=31536000; includeSubDomains.
+Every vhost is served over TLS from a standard certificate authority and sets Strict-Transport-Security: max-age=31536000; includeSubDomains.
 After a first visit, the browser refuses cleartext for the apex and every subdomain.

 Content Security Policy

-Every page sets a CSP that restricts script-src to our origin (with the SRI-pinned vendored libraries), frame-ancestors to disallow embedding, and connect-src to the public BSV explorers we look transactions up against.
+Every page sets a CSP that restricts script-src to our origin (with the SRI-pinned vendored libraries), frame-ancestors to 'none' so other sites can’t iframe our pages (this blocks iframe embedding, not the API-level embedding in the embedding rider), and connect-src to the public BSV explorers we look transactions up against (WhatsOnChain, with a Bitails fallback).

 Rate limiting on writeable endpoints

-Anchor creation endpoints — POST /notarize (the file-proof form on proof.* / sealed.*) and POST /api/v1/anchors (the bearer-auth programmatic API at app.satsignal.cloud) — are rate-limited per source IP and per API key respectively, to prevent automated abuse and keep operator wallet spend bounded.
-Magic-link login is also rate-limited per source IP and per recipient address.
-Verification, receipt fetches, and bundle downloads are not rate-limited; we want anyone to be able to verify any receipt, any time.
+Anchor creation endpoints — POST /notarize (the file-proof form on proof.* / sealed.*) and POST /api/v1/anchors (the bearer-auth programmatic API at app.satsignal.cloud) — are rate-limited per source IP and per workspace respectively, to prevent automated abuse and keep operator wallet spend bounded.
+Magic-link login is also rate-limited per source IP and per recipient address, and — when configured — gated behind a Cloudflare Turnstile bot-protection challenge (which receives the source IP and the usual browser request signals at sign-in; see the subprocessor list).
+The offline cryptographic verifier, proof-page fetches, and bundle downloads are not rate-limited — we want anyone to be able to verify a proof they already hold, any time.
+The one verification-adjacent endpoint that is capped is the hash discovery oracle /lookup_hash (it rebinds a hash to its on-chain txid when you don’t hold the bundle): 120 requests/hour per source IP, higher with a bearer token.

-Metadata fields (filename, label, memo, matter label) reject the most common AI-tool control sequences (e.g. <system-reminder> and a handful of related tokens, after Unicode and HTML-entity normalisation), reject C0/C1 control characters and Unicode format characters at submit time, and have server-side length caps.
-This narrows a known prompt-injection vector against any downstream agent that reads receipts later, but it is defense-in-depth, not a wall: novel control-channel formats and prose-form directives will pass.
-Consumers that feed receipt fields into an LLM should treat those fields as untrusted text (wrap in <untrusted-field> envelopes or sub-agent isolate).
+Metadata fields (filename, label, memo, folder label) reject the most common AI-tool control sequences (e.g. <system-reminder> and a handful of related tokens, after Unicode and HTML-entity normalisation), reject C0/C1 control characters and Unicode format characters at submit time, and have server-side length caps.
+This narrows a known prompt-injection vector against any downstream agent that reads proofs later, but novel control-channel formats and prose-form directives will pass.
+Consumers that feed proof fields into an LLM should wrap them in <untrusted-field> envelopes or sub-agent isolate.
 None of this affects the file you’re notarizing.

 02Third-party code, line by line